*MAX ENGINE THRU CATS, STOCK ENGINE, NO HEADS, CAMS, HEADERS, NOS, ETC. JUST MAMMOTH.

 Will using a smaller pulley and increasing the boost give the same benefits as the Mammoth™?

 No. Since the Mammoth™ has minimum restriction, boost and HP will rise incrementally up to the rpm limit of the supercharger.
 Other systems?
 If the inlet tract is undersized and air flow is restrictive, boost will drop off or level out.
 We’ve seen boost increases of 1, 2, 3 and 4 psi make more HP at lower rpm, but levels off at higher rpm.
+Oops!
 A sure sign the inlet tract is now maxed out.
 Only so much air can be sucked through it so the HP peaks or plateaus.
-Other negative side effects is any and all restriction raises the inlet air temps 15-20° per psi - and the supercharger consumption also rises exponentially.
+Other negative side effects is any and all restriction raises the inlet air temps 15-20° per psi - and the supercharger power consumption (parasitic loss) also rises exponentially.
 To compensate for the “lost boost” in the inlet tract, the supercharger must be pullied up.
-Each pound of boost heats the air charge 10°.
+Each pound of boost heats the air charge apprx.
+10°.
 And since the supercharger is working harder to develop the “lost boost,” it uses more engine HP to drive it.
-Inlet restriction has many drawbacks, all of which reduce engine HP.
+Inlet restriction has many drawbacks, all of which reduce engine HP and supercharger efficiency.

 Can I buy Mammoth™ components separately?